Unschoolers Share about the Technology

 I watched TV nonstop, at least I always had (and still do to this day) the TV on when I was working, playing, cleaning etc. I am a HUGE Disney fan, I obsessively watched anything and everything about ancient Egypt, mythology, fairy tales, Sci-fi and horror, and fantasy based stuff.
 I also read all the books I could on the subjects.

 I'm now 34 and a successful (meaning I can pay my bills lol) artist.
-And my art is all inspired by those years of tv: Celtic Clay Creations and The Hallowed Grave.
+And my art is all inspired by those years of tv.

 Also side note when I was 16 I had to take a placement test to get into a program and I tested as having the equivalent of 3 years of college.
 Had I gone to public school,which I did for a couple of years at the beginning, I wouldn't have been that advanced, because I hated school.
 Being free to do as I wanted (watching tv, reading what I wanted, creating art any time I wanted to) gave me the freedom and the self confidence to take a leap of faith and become a professional artist.